ScottSpicer24/CS50x/README.md

 Below I go through week by week and describe what was taught and what programs were written to practice what was taught.

 Week 0 and 1:
 This was the basic's of C programming.
-Loops, printing, variables. pset0/pset1
+Loops, printing, variables.\n pset0/pset1

 Week 2: